 Please note that data should also be archived at SLU.
 If you deposit data with SND, this includes a process for archiving them as well.

 It may be possible to publish data material containing personal information openly depending on the character of the data.
-To discuss this, a contact with both DMS and legal expertise on data protection is recommended (dataskydd@slu.se).
+To discuss this, contact DMS.
+We involve a data protection legal counsel if required.